MEEN 617 - Mechanical Vibrations – SPRING 2013

 Fundamental elements in mechanical systems: inertias, stiffness and damping elements.
 Equivalent spring coefficients and associated potential energy.
 Equivalent mass or inertia coefficients and associated kinetic energy.
 Equations of motion of a rigid body in a plane.
 Equivalent damping coefficients and associated dissipation energy.
 Types of damping models (linear or viscous and nonlinear).

-(new) Appendix B. Linearization
+Appendix B. Linearization

 Appendix C. Derivation of equations of motion for a multiple degree of freedom system